eagleisbatman/gap-agriculture-mcp/README.md

 - East Africa (Kenya, Tanzania, Uganda, Ethiopia, Somalia)
 - Other regions may be available - verify at [tomorrownow.org](https://tomorrownow.org)

-**Note:** The 22 supported crops can be customized for any region, but the server will only work where GAP provides weather data coverage.
+**Note:** The server provides weather data that can be analyzed by AI agents for any crop or agricultural purpose, but the server will only work where GAP provides weather data coverage.

 ## 🏃 Quick Start